sivaprasadreddy/beginning-spring-boot-2/chapter-10/springboot-war-demo/README.md

-# SpringBoot : Learn By Example
+# Beginning SpringBoot 2

-### Chapter 11 : Web Applications with SpringBoot
+### Chapter 10 : Web Applications with SpringBoot

 **springboot-war-demo**: This module is a basic SpringBoot web application using WAR type packaging and using JSPs as view layer.